 Maj.
 Gen. Fitzhugh Lee was Robert E. Lee’s nephew, and participated in his uncle’s final council of war on April 8 with Generals Longstreet and Gordon.

 Robert E. Lee’s son, Maj.
 Gen. William Henry Fitzhugh “Rooney” Lee, also participated in the battle, commanding a cavalry division in the battle under the leadership of his cousin Fitzhugh.

 Lee's family was almost certainly on his mind as he considered surrender; both his oldest son (Maj.
 Gen. George Washington Custis Lee) and his youngest son (Capt.
 Robert E. Lee, jr.) were missing in action.
 As it turned out, Custis was captured at Sailor's creek, and Robert had been cut off from the army and eventually surrendered after hearing news of Appomattox.

 Ever one to overestimate his importance, when a Confederate envoy asked him for a truce while the surrender was arranged, Custer instead demanded Lt.
 Gen. James Longstreet’s unconditional surrender.
 Fortunately, Gen. Sheridan (Custer’s commanding officer) arranged for the ceasefire anyway.

 Confederate President Jefferson Davis was disappointed by Lee’s surrender, but he was truly bitter that Johnston gave up virtually all remaining Confederate troops in the Carolinas, Georgia, and Florida without being decisively beaten by Sherman’s army.
 Davis called the surrender “something unparalleled, without good reason or authority.”

-The McLean House was dismantled in 1893 in an attempt to move it to the World’s Columbian Exposition in Chicago.
+The McLean House was dismantled in 1893 in an attempt to move it to Washington, D.C. as a Civil War museum.
+Chicago.
 It was never relocated, and was eventually reconstructed in the 1940s.